SystemsApproach/ops/arch.rst

 hybrid cloud also manage the collection of edge applications added to cloud.
-Enterprise users might select and control those apps on a site-by-site basis, but it is the operations team already responsible for provisioning, deploying, and managing those edge clouds also do the same for OpenVINO and any other applications that run locally.
+Enterprise users might select and control those apps on a site-by-site basis, but it is the operations team already responsible for provisioning, deploying, and managing those edge clouds that also do the same for OpenVINO and any other applications that run locally.
 Generalizing from one edge service (5G connectivity) to arbitrarily many edge services has implications for control and management (which we’ll discuss throughout the book), but